This month, in honour of the days finally becoming longer and our chickens starting to lay eggs again - we’re celebrating all things backyard chooks!

 We have kept our own hens for over 4 years, and can honestly tell you they make the most wonderful pets.
 From their quirky and curious personalities, to their ability to produce wonderful fertiliser and fresh eggs - you may just find yourself falling in love with your feathered friends.

-Looking back now I find it hard to believe that I never really wanted chooks.
-One day my husband just decided to start building a coop, I wasn’t too keen on the idea but I told him that was fine as long as he would look after them!
+Looking back now I find it hard to believe that I had never thought about keeping chooks - that is until one day my husband randomly started building a chicken coop!
+I wasn’t too keen on the idea (I think I was worried I wouldn't be any good at it) but I told him that was fine as long as he would look after them!
 That all changed as soon as they arrived, I was completely besotted.
 Keeping chooks has turned out to be one of the best things we have done.
 We find them to be friendly, intelligent and curious – they love to be close to you wherever you are in the yard, and will always run to you for treats which is just about the cutest thing to watch!
 Owning chickens has been a big part of our shift towards a more simple life; it’s hard to explain, but there is no doubt in my mind that they have helped us become more connected to our little patch of land.

 Having said all that, you can’t just pop some chooks in your yard and expect them to be self-sufficient.
 Just like other pets, they require fresh food and water, warm housing, freedom to do the things they love (such as free ranging) and occasional medicines and other treatments.
 We can’t cover everything in one blog post, however we are more than happy to answer any chook-related questions you may have.
 Please keep in mind we are only offering advice on what has worked for us, we are by no means experts but we do enjoy sharing and learning from other chicken lovers!